Mark Aubry: Hockey Canada

 Aubry has served as the CMO of Hockey Canada since 2004, assisted in developing the Hockey Canada Safety Program, and is a part the safety program committee.
 He pushed for Hockey Canada to adopt zero tolerance rules for hits to the head, whether accidental or not, and recommended that teams have seminars on the risks of concussions.
 Since he became CMO, Hockey Canada now requires team trainers to complete a course on handling concussions, recommends that players with concussions get a medical certificate with a doctor's permission to play, and standardized the graduated implementation of checking skills through its age levels across Canada.
 Aubry has also pushed for educating on ice officials for calling hitting from behind infractions, in addition to checks to the head.

 Aubry published H1N1 influenza preventative guidelines prior to the 2009–10 hockey season, and later issued guidelines for the use of water bottles and sports drinks, to prevent the spread of contagious viruses.

 Awards and honours

 Aubry was given the Dr. Tom Pashby Sports Safety Fund Award in 2006, for his research on concussions and spinal cord injuries.
 He received the Mayor's Cup in 2011, for outstanding contributions to sport in Ottawa.
 He was named the recipient of the Paul Loicq Award in 2014, for contributions to international ice hockey.
 He received the USA Hockey Excellence in Safety Award in 2020.
+He will be inducted into the Ottawa Sport Hall of Fame in 2024.